rpi4gx/synwave-npm/README.md

     *fileLocation*: Path of local file to upload.

-    *synwaveOptions*: An object with the following keys:
+    *synwaveOptions*: Optional.
+An object with the following keys:

     * *download_limit*: Number of downloads before the file becomes unavailable.
     * *expiration_seconds*: Number of seconds before the file becomes unavailable.